Back to Blog

 • Round-robin assignment (fair distribution)

-• Priority assignment (high-value contacts to best volunteers)
+• Priority assignment (high-value contacts to experienced volunteers)

 • Geographic matching (local volunteers to local voters)